mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** Uh, no. You cannot say that the teacher is always having the Zen exactness and wonderful zazen – no. Even the teacher has to take care of zazen from moment to moment, as you do.
 Exactly the same.
 There is no sign of priding yourself, as a master, as a teacher. *No way.* Because, even for the teacher, there is a mind, there is a body, there is breath, and environment, and sensory world.
 So immediately, my mind reacts to the sound the car.

 **Same person:** Yeah, I hear you saying that about your own zazen, it sounds like.
-But I’m asking, I guess, when you’re sitting with 30 of us, doesn’t the Zen teacher also work with the students at deeper levels of mind?
+But I’m asking, I guess, when you’re sitting with thirty of us, doesn’t the Zen teacher also work with the students at deeper levels of mind?

 Or is that something that you don’t want to talk about?